GeorgiCodes/posts/go.md

 a address: 0x220832bf08
 ada
 ```
 **NOTE:** I have included two lines at the end of the code sample in Listing 1.4 and 1.5 that prevent the compiler from inling the `f1` function.
 Without getting into too much detail, I did this because in Figure 1.2 and 1.3 I wanted to show a simplified view of the call stack.
-I didn't want to complicate the diagram with what the stack would look like when inlining has occurred (this might be a fun topic to explore in a future post!).
+I didn't want to complicate the diagram with what the stack looks like after inlining occurs, however this might be a fun topic to explore in a future post!.

 ##### There are two important things to take note of from Listing 1.4:
 1. A copy of the `names` array is made when the `f1` function is called. <br/>